 Students learn the skills and concepts necessary to install, operate, maintain, repair, and manage various mechanical and electrical systems from small residential equipment to large commercial and industrial facilities.
 Effective writing, verbal communication, electronic communication, sketching, drafting, mechanical calculations, and computer skills are emphasized across the curriculum.

 The program includes both day and evening lecture and laboratory sections and is designed to give students a solid foundation in general installation, operation, maintenance, repair, and equipment management skills included in HVAC/R, renewable and sustainable energy, and water and wastewater industries.
 Students will not only learn the theory and fundamentals of mechanical equipment, but also be exposed to hands-on training in sophisticated training laboratories.
-Laboratory equipment students will work with include: a water cooled chiller, cooling towers, steam and hot water boilers, thermal energy storage system, heat reclaim system, power management system, solar photovoltaic and solar hot water systems, packaged and split system air conditioners, furnaces, and high and low temperature refrigeration systems.
-Students will also configure, program, and commission several Direct Digital Control (DDC) Systems, pneumatic systems, and programmable logic controllers (PLC) on state-of-the-art computer stations, and work directly on the operating systems in the laboratory facility.
+Laboratory equipment that students will work with include: a water cooled chiller, cooling towers, steam and hot water boilers, thermal energy storage system, heat reclaim system, power management system, solar photovoltaic and solar hot water systems, packaged and split system air conditioners, furnaces, and high and low temperature refrigeration systems.
+Students will also configure, program, and commission several Direct Digital Control (DDC) Systems, pneumatic systems, and programmable logic controllers (PLC), and work directly on the operating systems in the laboratory facility.

 Upon completion of the MET program, students may find employment in the following industry sectors: government (federal, state, county, and city agencies), health care, utilities, construction, facilities management, engineering, high technology, food production, and manufacturing.
 Typical job titles include: stationary engineer, air conditioning and refrigeration technician, maintenance mechanic, boiler operator, water or wastewater treatment plant operator, automatic control technician, solar, photovoltaic, wind (renewable and sustainable) energy technician, wholesale and manufacturer’s sales representative.